nypublicradio/unettest/docs/tutorial.rst

 .. image:: tutorial_photos/5repl.png

 You can work with any number of services like a REPL.
-You can access a service directly (I would consider this going "around") or through the NGINX server being run by NGINXRAY.
+You can access a service directly (I would consider this going "around") or through the NGINX server being run by ``unettest``.